Squats are an excellent strength training exercise for people with diabetes including older individuals.

 If a diabetic has been given clearance by their physician to engage in strength training, then the squat is one of the best exercises for this population.

 A paper in the Journal of Science and Medicine in Sport (Hordern et al, Jan.
 2012) strongly recommends, in addition to aerobic exercise for diabetics, strength training.

 The study authors specifically recommend at least two weightlifting sessions per week (two to four sets; eight to 10 repetitions).

 A report in Diabetes (Holten et al, Feb.
 2004) states that “we found that strength training for 30 min three times per week increases insulin action in skeletal muscle.”

 Whether you choose the back (barbell) version, hex bar variation, or holding weights to your chest while squatting, the joint movements are the same:

 • Ankle flexion (dorsiflexion)

-These joint movements engage a lot of major muscle groups as well as the core stabilizer muscles, making the squat one of the best multi-joint (compound) exercises – as well as fat-burners.
+These joint movements recruit a lot of major muscle groups as well as the core stabilizer muscles, making the squat one of the best multi-joint (compound) exercises.

-There are many studies showing the benefits of lifting weights for those with diabetes, such as a study that’s printed in Diabetes Care (Dunstan et al, Oct.
+There are additional studies showing the benefits of lifting weights for those with diabetes, such as a study that’s printed in Diabetes Care (Dunstan et al, Oct.
 2002).